MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ✔️ If you need to delete users from your HoloLens automatically, then see [Remove users on a device](#remove-users-on-a-device).

 ✔️ If you'd like to set a policy for your HoloLens devices to automatically reboot on a schedule you determine, then read how to [Reboot on a schedule](#reboot-csp-enabled-and-related-changes-in-intune).

-List of new or newly enabled policies:

------- add them here ----

 ### Store app update from Settings